 Disability Statement & Guidelines

-Excerpt from Association of Higher Education and Disability (AHEAD) "Documentation of Disability Guidelines."
-Learn more by reading the complete guidelines.
+Excerpt from Association of Higher Education and Disability (AHEAD) "Documentation of Disability Guidelines"

 The rationale for seeking information about a student’s condition is to support the higher education professional in establishing disability, understanding how disability may impact a student, and making informed decisions about accommodations.
 Professional judgment is an essential component of this process.